 7 Poor communications – Expectations are typically high in terms of candidates’ correspondence.
 Yet correspondence from the employer can also be poor in terms of timing, and interview confirmations.
 Good and bad impressions cut both ways.

-8 Lack of feedback – Possibly the top cause of frustration from candidates I speak to is lack of interview feedback.
+8 Lack of feedback – Possibly the top cause of frustration from candidates I speak to is a real lack of interview feedback.
 CV feedback is optimal every time but interview feedback should be common courtesy too.
 People have invested time and money to attend the appointment.

 9 Cancellations or worse, no-shows – Hiring Managers are only human.
 They can be sick and even make mistakes too.
 But cancellations and even no no-shows still happen when a contingency plan could often be put into place.

 10 Lateness/kept waiting – This seems like a small point, but it’s a top gripe from dissatisfied candidates.
 Attending the interview is a stressful situation and folks often feel exposed especially waiting for what is a sensitive confidential appointment.
 People want to be acknowledged quickly and ideally seen on time.

 So that’s 10 of the 20 big bad black marks that can tarnish an employers ‘employer brand’.
 However, given some consideration from the candidate’s point of view (who is, in effect, the customer of your hiring process), there are some easy fixes.
 So let’s re-write the story below:

 1 Do away with application forms, they’re antiquated and universally hated.
 If you really need one completed for compliance, make it a simple one and just have the successful candidate complete it upon acceptance of offer.

 2 Discourage lengthy cover letters and merely ask for a few details.
 It saves candidates’ time and makes them more likely to apply.